-NOTE: Some TV sets may not support one or more output resolutions.
+NOTE: Some TV sets do not support one or more output resolutions (particularly 1080p).
 If an incompatible output resolution is selected, you will get a blank screen or an error message.
-If this occurs, please select an output resolution that is supported by the TV.
-If you cannot get a picture using HDMI, please remove the HDMI cable and connect the player's DIAG (diagnostic) output to the TV using a regular composite video cable, and then use the Setup Menu to adjust the player settings.
-Due to the "Analog Sunset" provision, as of January 1, 2011 all Blu-ray Disc players made and sold going forward will not be able to pass high definition video (720p, 1080i, or 1080p) via Component Video outputs.
-Because of this, we have removed the Component and Composite video outputs on the UMT, and only kept a standard definition video output for troubleshooting purposes.
+In this case please select an output resolution that is supported by the TV.
+If you cannot get a picture using the HDMI or component output, please connect the player to the TV using the composite video output, then use the Setup Menu to adjust the player settings.